Should you refinance before retirement?

 Every financial decision you make at that point should consider the impact on your finances in retirement—including whether you should refinance your mortgage.

-While many financial advisors recommend aiming to be debt-free in retirement, others say refinancing a mortgage can be beneficial in certain situations.
+While many financial consultants recommend aiming to be debt-free in retirement, others say refinancing a mortgage can be beneficial in certain situations.
 Here's how to decide:

 Do you need to refinance?